 In Peru, Mission 21 collaborates with five partner organisations to support numerous projects.
 The focus here is on promoting education.
 The aim is to enable indigenous women in particular to play an active part in social life and political processes.
-Agriculture and livelihood security are equally important areas of work, because the target group is hit especially hard by poverty.
+Food sovereignty are equally important areas of work, because the target group is hit especially hard by poverty.
 Geographically, our commitment focuses on the Department of Puno in the Peruvian Southern Andes.
 This region is particularly afflicted by climate change.

 Many indigenous people cannot read or write.
 This is especially true of women.
 Achieving literacy is an important step towards participation in social life.
 Moreover, specific knowledge is also necessary in order to market agricultural and handicraft products.
 Mission 21 and its partners offer various educational opportunities in the Peruvian Southern Andes.
 These services empower the indigenous population at the economic, social and political levels.